vaibhav-prasad707/SentimentAnalysis_MentalHealth/README.md

 # Sentiment Analysis for Mental Health Monitoring

 Mental health is an increasingly critical issue in today's fast-paced, interconnected world.
-Social media platforms, like Twitter, serve as digital diaries for millions, where individuals express their thoughts, emotions, and struggles in real time.
+Social media platforms, like X, serve as digital diaries for millions, where individuals express their thoughts, emotions, and struggles in real time.
 This project leverages sentiment analysis and natural language processing (NLP) to understand and monitor mental health trends through tweets.

 ## Features